-N number of external legs,V number of verticies,P number of propagatorsL number of loops.
+N number of external legs,

+V number of verticies,

+P number of propagators

+L number of loops.
+(1.86)

-Then we define the superficial degree of divergence, denoted D, by since each loop contributes the dimension of $d^d k$ (i.e., d) and each propagator the dimension of $1/k^2$ (i.e., -2) to the total dimensionality of the integral.
-This definition is exactly what we used above when discussing the dependence of loop integrals in φ^4 theory on the cut-off parameter Λ .
-If D turns out to be non-negative the integral diverges as Λ^D or log Λ if D = 0.
+Then we define the superficial degree of divergence, denoted D, by since each loop contributes the dimension of d^dk (i.e., d) and each propagator the dimension of $1/k^2$ (i.e., -2) to the total (mass=momentum=1/L) dimensionality of the integral.
+This definition is exactly what we used in the beginning when discussing the dependence of loop integrals in φ^4 theory on the cut-off parameter Λ .
+If D turns out to be non-negative the integral diverges as Λ^D for positive D, or log Λ if D=0.
 The name "superficial" is used because there are complicated Feynman diagrams where D does not give the whole story.
-We will only discuss one such case, namely gauge theory in the form of QED.
+We will only discuss one such case, namely gauge theory in the form of QED2.

-$$D := dL - 2P, \tag{1.87}$$
+$$D := dL - 2P$$ , (1.87)